karlapalem/Distributed_Online_Examination_System/README.md

-A Multi-tiered Distributed Web application with stateful interaction developed using HTML/CSS, Java Servlets, JSPs, Replicated Apache Tomcat server cluster for crash recovery and provided parallel access by multiple clients
+A Multi-tiered Distributed Web application with stateful interaction developed using Java Servlets, JSPs, HTML/CSS, MySQL, replicated servers (Apache Tomcat server cluster) for crash recovery, and to provide parallel access for multiple clients